 This course includes a discussion of policies, objectives, principles and organizational structure as they pertain to personnel work.
-The major activities of a personnel department such as recruiting, selecting, training, and employee relations are examined along with the impact of government laws and regulations on these activities.
+The major functions of human resources management such as staffing, performance management, human resource development, safety and health, and employee and labor relations are examined.
+There will be an additional focus on the impact of government laws and regulations on the human resource functions.
 Corequisite: MGT 363